MistressPlague/JsonConfig/README.md

 **If You Use This In Your Project, Please Star This Repo So I Can Have A Look, Might Even Help You Dev It! <3**

 `NOTE: Use Of This In Your Project Requires It Contain My Original` [LICENSE](https://github.com/OFWModz/JsonConfig/blob/main/LICENSE) `File, Named LICENSE_PLAGUE & Have:` "[JsonConfig](https://github.com/OFWModz/JsonConfig), Licensed Under The Use-Only License" `In Your README.md - You Must Also Use The Same License Or No License - Copyright Disclaimers Are To Be Preserved. - Modification Is Not Permitted.
 Only Use And Distribution With The Original LICENSE Intact.`

+**NOTE: Use Of This Requires You Add Json.Net AKA Newtonsoft.Json To Your Project.
+Right Click References, Add Reference, Click The Top Left Then In The Search Bar At The Right, Search Json.**

 # Example Usage
 ```csharp
 public class ConfigTest